 The 1964 statistics for deaths exclude approximately 6,000 events registered in Massachusetts, primarily to residents of that State.
 Microfilm copies of these records were not received by NCHS.
-Figures for the United States and the New England Division are also somewhat affected.
+Figures for the United States and the New England Division are affected also.